5 Things You Need to Know About Carrageenan in Cream Cheese

 mainly based on carrageenan,

-which contribute the necessary firmness towards slicing, grating or spreading; reduce the adherence and/or caking, prevent the migration of fat and water, provide creaminess and in general improve the sensory qualities of the product.
+which contributes the necessary firmness towards slicing, grating, or spreading; reduces the adherence and/or caking, prevents the migration of fat and water, provides creaminess and in general improves the sensory qualities of the product.

 5. Homemade Cream Cheese

 Even though cream cheese is available in the market in various versions, you may prepare this dairy product at home too

-For more information about carrageenan in cream cheese or the recipe and steps, pls send email to us.
+For more information about carrageenan in cream cheese or the recipe and steps, pls send an email to us.

 Even though cream cheese is nutritious, moderate use is always recommended.

 Gino Biotech offers a range of products specially developed for the production and stabilization of cream cheese.

 With our variety of gelling/stabilizing systems, we can create tailor-made solutions perfectly matched to the needs of our customers.